-- 1. Remove the cap from the deck pump-out fitting located in the starboard gunwale. - 2.
+- 1. Locate the Y-valve mounted on the wall of the head compartment.
+Place the Y-valve handle in the deck pump-out position. - 2.
+Remove the cap from the deck pump-out fitting located in the starboard walk-around. - 3.
 Connect a vacuum hose from a pump-out station to the deck fitting and run until the reservoir is empty.
 Replace the cap on the deck pump-out fitting.